-We come across a lot of clients who say that they would like an open plan home to live in, and they like the architectural plans on paper.
-But later on down the line some realise that while they like the idea of an open plan home, it is more idealistic and not as practical as they initially thought for their household.
+We come across a lot of clients who say that they would like an open-plan home to live in and that they like the architectural plans on paper.
+But later on down the line, some realise that while they like the idea of an open-plan home, it is more idealistic and not as practical as they initially thought for their household.

 Reasons for calling the open plan homes ‘the idealistic view’ vary, but below are just a few of those reasons.

-Open plan homes are a great way to make cooking and cleaning a more social activity.
+Open-plan homes are a great way to make cooking and cleaning a more social activity.
 It allows people to converse with each other whilst doing different things in separate areas of the house.
-One person could be cleaning in the kitchen and having a conversation with someone else in the living room without the need to shout through rooms.
-When you have a closed plan home and you are in a different room to everyone else, you can sometimes feel a bit secluded if you are on your own.
+One person could be cleaning the kitchen and having a conversation with someone else in the living room without the need to shout through rooms.
+When you have a closed-plan home and you are in a different room from everyone else, you can sometimes feel a bit secluded if you are on your own.

 They can also be much better for watching children whilst getting other things done, rather than juggling rooms to keep an eye on kids whilst getting chores done.
-If you need to watch your children in the living room, but need to hoover the dining room at the same time, then you have to juggle a bit in a closed plan home.
+If you need to watch your children in the living room but need to hoover the dining room at the same time, then you have to juggle a bit in a closed-plan home.
 In an open floor plan, you can just look across the house to see if everything is okay.
-Although bear in mind, if you can see them, they can see you too!
+But bear in mind, if you can see them, they can see you too!

-Although open plan homes are good for easily having conversations from different areas of the house, some of us like to have a bit of ‘me time’ included in our days.
+Although open-plan homes are good for easily having conversations from different areas of the house, some of us like to have a bit of ‘me time’ included in our days.
 We like to have a space we can go to and just relax, hang out and do our own thing with no distractions.
-It’s difficult to have that in an open plan home.
-If you are keen on art, and have a lot to hang up then be sure to get a large house if you’re opting for open plan.
-The wall space is substantially low compared to closed plan.
+It’s difficult to have that in an open-plan home.
+If you are keen on art and have a lot to hang up then be sure to get a large house if you’re opting for an open plan.
+The wall space is substantially low compared to the closed plan.

 What are your thoughts?
 Which would you choose?